Hendersonville, Tennessee: History

+On December 9, 2023, a tornado hit the city and caused major damage.
+The tornado killed 3 people in Madison, Tennessee, and left countless others injured.
+The National Weather Service in Nashville issued a Tornado Emergency for Hendersonville and Gallatin, Tennessee only a few minutes before the tornado struck.

 Geography

 According to the United States Census Bureau, the city has a total area of 32.9 sqmi, of which 27.3 sqmi is land and 5.6 sqmi (16.93%) is water, mostly parts of the Cumberland River.

 Hendersonville is served by the freeway Tennessee State Route 386 and its parallel surface road U.S. Route 31E.

 Climate

 Hendersonville's climate classifications are Köppen "Cfa" and Trewartha "DOak" due to very hot summers (three to four months average over 71.6 F), mild winters (all months average over 32.0 F), and mediocre (4–7 months) growing seasons (in this case seven months average over 50.0 F).

 Demographics

 2020 census

 As of the 2020 United States census, there were 61,753 people, 21,328 households, and 14,788 families residing in the city.